 Closer film review: Mike Nichols’ latest take on dysfunctional heterosexuals makes one long for Who’s Afraid of Virginia Woolf?

-Mike Nichols’ first feature film, an adaptation of Edward Albee’s acclaimed play Who’s Afraid of Virginia Woolf?, is a harrowing dissection of two married couples whose inner demons are let loose during a night of game playing, drinking, and screaming.
+Mike Nichols’ first feature, a big-screen transfer of Edward Albee’s acclaimed Broadway play Who’s Afraid of Virginia Woolf?, is a harrowing dissection of two married couples whose inner demons are let loose during a night of drinking, game playing, and out-of-control yelling.
 That was back in 1966.
-Fast forward to 2004 and to another Mike Nichols film adaptation of an acclaimed play, Patrick Marber’s Closer, another look at two dysfunctional heterosexual couples, this time in the age of cyberspace and AIDS.
+Fast forward to 2004 and to another Mike Nichols-directed big-screen transfer of an acclaimed play, Patrick Marber’s Closer, also about two dysfunctional heterosexual couples, but this time in the age of cyberspace and AIDS.

-Apart from the fact that the story’s time frame has been stretched from one night to a couple of years, on the surface not much has changed since the mid-'60s: the new quartet also dwells in a social bubble in which they bicker, yell profanities, pretend to be someone else, and are utterly vicious to one another.
+Apart from the fact that the story’s time frame has been stretched from one night to a couple of years and that the early 21st-century drama takes place in England, on the surface not much has changed in the last four decades: The new quartet of neurotic heterosexual English speakers also dwells in a social bubble in which they bicker, yell profanities, pretend to be someone else, and are utterly vicious to one another.

 Edward Albee vs. Patrick Marber

 The chief difference between these two Mike Nichols efforts lies in the source material.
 While Edward Albee’s words (adapted by Ernest Lehman for the big screen) pierce the carotid, Patrick Marber’s scratch an elbow and break a couple of fingernails.